fanin/wife.io/README.md

 ### Create A New App ###

-Wife SDK provides a app creator tool for you to create an app skeleton.
+Wife SDK gives you a app creator tool to create the app skeleton.
 Here is an example of creating a `Hello World` app:

 ```